johnhooks/midi-kbd/etc/midi-kbd.api.md

 // @public
 export function encodeAllSoundOff(channel: Channel): Uint8Array;

-// Warning: (ae-forgotten-export) The symbol "UpperKeyboardNoteOrder" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "LowerKeyboardNoteOrder" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-missing-underscore) The name "filterKeyboardEvents" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function filterKeyboardEvents(): (source: Observable_2<KeyEvent>) => Observable_2<KeyboardEvent_2>;

+// Warning: (ae-incompatible-release-tags) The symbol "KeyboardCode" is marked as @public, but its signature references "UpperKeyboardNoteOrder" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "KeyboardCode" is marked as @public, but its signature references "LowerKeyboardNoteOrder" which is marked as @internal
 //
 // @public
 export type KeyboardCode = typeof UpperKeyboardNoteOrder[number] | typeof LowerKeyboardNoteOrder[number];